mattermost/docs/source/configure/calls-deployment.rst

 Depending on how the Mattermost server is running, there are several modes under which the Calls plugin can operate.
 Please refer to the section below on `the rtcd service <#the-rtcd-service>`__ to learn about the ``rtcd`` and the Selective Forwarding Unit (SFU).

 ============================ =============== =================
- Mattermost Deployment       SFU             SFU Deployment
+ Mattermost deployment       SFU             SFU deployment
 ============================ =============== =================
- Single Instance             integrated
+ Single instance             integrated
  Single instance             rtcd
- High Availability Cluster   integrated      clustered High Availability Cluster   integrated      single handler High Availability Cluster   rtcd
+ High availability cluster   integrated      clustered High availability cluster   integrated      single handler High availability cluster   rtcd
 ============================ =============== =================

 Single instance